• Skip to main content

 Is Creeping Jenny A Perennial?

-Yes, Creeping Jenny is a perennial plant in the Upstate.
+Yes, Creeping Jenny is a perennial plant in the SC Upstate.
 However, it is an herbaceous perennial that dies to the ground every year and then comes back in the spring.
 Perennials are plants that live for more than two years, often coming back year after year.

 Is Creeping Jenny Toxic to Cats and Dogs?